About the Journal

 Current Issue

-We are thankful to the authors for their contributions to the second issue and appreciate the patience they showed through the strenuous review process.
-In the end, this issue could not have been possible without the reviewers' investment of time and energy.
-Finally, We extend our heartfelt gratitude to all members of the Advisory Board for their consistent guidance.
+We are thankful to the authors for their contributions to the Third volume, Issue 3 of UCP-JLLE and appreciate their patience through the strenuous review process.
+We extend our heartfelt gratitude to all the members of the Advisory Board for their guidance.